 What’s great about their products is that they use many different protein and grain sources.
 So, if your Labradoodle is struggling with a food allergy, you might not have to switch to another brand altogether.
 Instead, you can switch the chicken formula for lamb or fish, for example.
 The same goes for grains.

-The Purina Pro Plan Adult Complete Essentials Shredded Blend Chicken & Rice dry dog food is suitable for larger sized breeds.
+The Purina Pro Plan Adult Shredded Blend Chicken & Rice Formula Dry Dog Food is suitable for larger sized breeds.
 This makes it perfect for all Labradoodles weighing more than 70 pounds.

 Chicken is listed as the first ingredient and the total protein content is 26%.
 Although the list is not short and has some rather tricky names listed, it does contain a lot of vitamins and minerals, and even added glucosamine, which is great for Labradoodles who are at a risk of developing joint problems like hip dysplasia.